nengo/nengo-dl/docs/frontend.rst

 NengoDL users
 =============

-NengoDL is a Simulator for Nengo models.
-That means it takes a network constructed using Nengo as input, and allows the user to simulate that network using some underlying computational framework (in this case, TensorFlow).
+NengoDL is a simulator for Nengo models.
+That means it takes a Nengo network as input, and allows the user to simulate that network using some underlying computational framework (in this case, TensorFlow).

 In practice, what that means is that your code for constructing a Nengo model